yratof/CheckList/coder_checklist.md

 * Optimise images with **ImageMagick Plugin**
 * Compress JS and SCSS with CodeKit 2

-		Strip out comments and line breaks using the compression methods in CodeKit 2
+		Ideally, Strip out comments and line breaks using the compression methods in CodeKit 2.
+Compressed is the ideal output from CK2.

 ---